CBHue/HashcatHerder/README.md

   --rulesPlus           Extended Rules then Brute

+# Straight Mode - Just loop thru all the wordlists
 sudo python3 HashcatHerder.py -m 100 -f /passwords/hash2.txt

+# Rules Mode + Straight Mode - Loop thru a quick set of Rules then all the Wordlists.
+sudo python3 HashcatHerder.py -m 100 -f /passwords/hash2.txt --rules

+# Rules Only Mode - Just loop thru all the wordlists and Rules in the rule directory.
 sudo python3 HashcatHerder.py -m 100 -f /passwords/hash2.txt --rulesOnly

+# All Rules + Straight Mode - Loop thru all the Rules then run straight mode on all wordlists
 sudo python3 HashcatHerder.py -m 100 -f /passwords/hash2.txt --rulesPlus